pmorie/node-documentation/README.writing_cartridges.md

 of the cartridge or the software controlled by the cartridge.

-The `runhook` script is usually a shim to ensure the environment is correct for running your `action` code.
-Hooks are called by the system when it requires an action that is or may be dependent on unique properties of your cartridge or the code your cartridge controls.
-This script may be writted as a shim to provide access to a SCL-supported language.
+The `runhook` script is usually a shim to ensure the environment is correct for running the `action` code.
+Hooks are called by OpenShift when it requires an action that is or may be dependent on unique properties of your cartridge or the code your cartridge controls.
+This script may be written as a shim to provide access to a SCL-supported language.

 The hooks/scripts provided by the user are installed in `$OPENSHIFT_HOME/app-root/runtime/repo/.openshift/action-hooks`.
-Non-existanct or Non-executable scripts must be ignored.
+Non-existant or Non-executable scripts must be ignored.

 Return an exit status of 0 for successfull or unsupported operations.
 Non-zero when an error occurres.
 Text written on stdout may